 No more entering your weight in one program and tracking meals in another.
 These platforms can simplify your diabetes management by putting all your data in one place.
 It’s also highly customizable—you only need to collect the data that is important to you and your health care team.

 Now that you have a personalized gold mine of data, what do you do with it?
 Sync and share!

 Most diabetes management platforms can connect directly with health monitors like wearable activity trackers, BGMs, CGMs, connected insulin pens (CIPs) and more.
 This is the data that your doctor wants to see in your visits, and these platforms help make that possible.

 With some diabetes management platforms, you can chose to automatically send your data to your provider’s office.
 Many platforms also allow you to share your data to friends and family.

 This instantaneous sharing of data means that even if you forget your BGM or logbook at home, you can still make the most of your doctor visits because they already have your information!

 With data in hand, doctor visits can focus more on YOU and less on finding the right cables to plug in your device for downloading.

 Most diabetes management platforms provide summary graphs of your data that you can go over with your provider.
 More importantly, it gives you ownership of your own data!

 With easy to read summaries right in the app or platform, you have the power of knowledge to make informed decisions, even between your doctor appointments.

-No more waiting 3 months to adjust your medications or lifestyle!
+No more waiting three months to adjust your medications or lifestyle!
 If you notice any changes in your data, you can communicate with your provider (who may be able to look at your data in realtime!) and make any necessary changes together.